1. When will I find out the results of my audition?

 16. Are there medical and other forms I need to fill out?

--All necessary program forms and details about program location, amenities and other specifics will be included in the Program Manual which will be sent out closer to the summer time.
+-All necessary program forms and details about program location, amenities, and other specifics will be included in the Program Manual which will be sent out closer to summer.

 17. What is the difference between Bolshoi Ballet Academy Summer Intensive in CT (BBASI CT) and Bolshoi Prep in NYC ?

 There are no differences in the ballet curriculum between the two programs.
 Both programs are taught by Bolshoi Ballet Academy Master Teachers and the curriculum is designed by the Dean of the Academy, Ms. Leonova.

 Having said that, as the BBASI CT Program offers a residential option, it attracts dancers from all over the country and the world.
 Also, as there is a very large percentage of returning students, the available openings in that program are much more limited.
 Additionally, as many participants in the BBASI CT program are returning students and have already been exposed to BBASI’s rigorous training, the pace may be somewhat more intensive.

 Bolshoi Prep was specifically created to give the tri-state ballet families, many of whom do not have the option of attending the program in CT, an option of training with the Academy’s teachers.
 The Program is also a suitable entry point for students who are strong and serious dancers but who have not been substantially exposed to Bolshoi’s rigorous training or Vaganova technique.

 The main difference between the two programs is in the non-core extracurricular options.
 BBASI CT is structured as a comprehensive cultural and summer experience.
 Unfortunately, due to the limited facilities in NYC, Bolshoi Prep is structured as strictly a day program which only offers ballet classes.

 All Summer Intensive students will continue to have the unique opportunity to audition for enrollment in the Bolshoi Ballet Academy in Moscow.